Offirmo/offirmo-monorepo/stack--current/0-CONTRIBUTING/03-principles.md

 ## Principles

-Unless it's more convenient for some reasons, this repo strives to adhere to those principles:
+Unless it's more convenient for some reason, this repo strives to adhere to those principles:

 * readability is the top desirable code property
   * ["Code for the human, not the computer"](https://read.engineerscodex.com/p/7-simple-habits-of-the-top-1-of-engineers)